-Newcastle disease is a highly contagious viral infection that affects many species of domestic and wild birds.
-Most susceptible are domestic fowls, turkeys, pigeons and parrots.
-Milder disease is seen in a number of species including ducks, geese, pheasants, quail and guinea fowl.
-The disease can result in digestive, respiratory and/or nervous signs.
-Symptoms range from a mild, almost inapparent respiratory disease to a very severe depression, drop in egg production, increased respiration, profuse diarrhoea followed by collapse, or long-term nervous signs (such as twisted necks) if the birds survive.
+Newcastle disease is a highly contagious viral infection that affects many species of domestic and wild birds to varying degrees.
+Domestic fowl, turkeys, pigeons and parrots are most susceptible while a mild form of the disease affects ducks, geese, pheasants, quail and guinea fowl.
+The disease can result in digestive, respiratory and/or nervous clinical signs, which range from a mild, almost inapparent respiratory disease to very severe depression, drop in egg production, increased respiration, profuse diarrhoea followed by collapse, or long-term nervous signs (such as twisted necks), if the birds survive.
 Severe forms of the disease are highly fatal.

 This unique presentation shows the fundamental structure and anatomy of the chicken

 Now released in the App Store.
 Developed by the Poultry CRC.
 Have fun while learning about what makes a good egg.

 Download for free in Australia

 These lists contain organisations and individuals associated with the Australian poultry industry